 The A9 SPAM board contains digital and analog circuitry.
-For digital descriptions, refer to "A9 SPAM Board (Digital Description)" on page 5-26.
+For digital descriptions, refer to "A9 SPAM Board (Digital Description)" on page 5-24.

-In this assembly, the IF signals (A, B, C, D, and R for 4-port models and A, B, R1, and R2 for 2-port models) from the A24 mixer brick go through a gain stage where small signals are amplified to ensure that they can be detected by the analog-to-digital converter (ADC).
+In this assembly, the IF signals (A, B, R1, and R2) from the A24 mixer brick go through a gain stage where small signals are amplified to ensure that they can be detected by the analog-to-digital converter (ADC).